Senior-Friendly Ideas for Homes

 - Doors: Hinged closet doors may be more difficult for seniors to navigate around and take up more space.

-The Fix: Replace hinged closet doors with bi-fold doors that fold back onto the wall for full access, and add a light to the closet; for an estimated cost of $500.
+The Fix: Replace hinged closet doors with bi-fold doors that fold back onto the wall for full access for an estimated cost of $500.

 - 911 Emergency: Could your senior loved one get help fast in an emergency if he or she were home alone?